Life coach. Business coach. Performance coach. Leadership coach. Health coach. Sports coach.

 A few years later the International Coaching Federation (ICF) was founded and is now the global standard for coaching certification with over 130 chapters worldwide.
 In addition to the ICF framework, there are complimentary coaching frameworks, some of the most popular being found in the books “Co-Active Coaching“, and “Coaching for Performance.”

-These models and types of coaching do vary, but the consensus here is that coaching is different from training, teaching, consulting, and mentoring.
+These models and types of coaching vary, but the consensus here is that coaching is distinct from training, teaching, consulting, and mentoring.

-Throughout the rest of this article, I will refer to the distinct framework as simply “coaching.”
+Throughout the rest of this article, I will refer to this distinct framework as simply “coaching.”

 The Key Distinction of Coaching

-The essence of this can be described in two core competencies:
+The effectiveness of this approach relies on two critical core competencies:

 1) A coach holds the client as fully capable, creative, resourceful, and whole.